FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

-# Aruba IoT concepts and configuration (work in progress)
+# Aruba IoT concepts and configuration

-This chapter describes the principals of the Aruba IoT integrations and configuration.
+This chapter describes the principals of the Aruba IoT integrations and configuration using ArubaOs/Aruba Instant version 8.8.0.0 or higher.

 [Aruba, a Hewlett Packard Enterprise (HPE) company](https://www.arubanetworks.com/) supports IoT applications based on Wi-Fi (e.g. Wi-Fi tracking), BLE (e.g. asset tracking or sensor monitoring), ZigBee and 3rd party protocols via USB-extension by providing the connection layer using Aruba access points.
 IoT devices can send/receive data via the Aruba APs built-in radios or supported 3rd party radios connected via USB to 3rd party backend system.